Kyrmen Shylla

-Kyrmen Shylla (born 22 November 1988) is a politician from United Democratic Party and an MLA of the Meghalaya Legislative Assembly from Meghalaya, India.
+Kyrmen Shylla (born 22 November 1988) is a politician from United Democratic Party and an MLA of the Meghalaya Legislative Assembly.
 He is the youngest minister sworn in as one of the Cabinet Ministers by the then Governor of Meghalaya, Ganga Prasad, in the NPP-led coalition of the Meghalaya Democratic Alliance (MDA) government in the state.

 Early life and career

 Kyrmen Shylla is the son of Smti.
 Kle Shylla and Shri.
 Kor Sympli, former MDC of the Jaitia Hilla Autonomous District Council.
 Shylla has fifteen siblings.
 He is the sixth child of the family.
 Shylla is a businessman.

 Education

 Shylla completed his Secondary School Leaving Certificate, MBOSE, from Khliehriat Higher Secondary School, Khliehriat in 2004.

 Political career

 Kyrmen Shylla won the Assembly election from Khliehriat Constituency as a UDP candidate in the year 2018.

 Electoral records

 In 2018, Shylla contested the Khliehriat constituency as a UDP candidate, winning his first election to the state assembly.
 He won against Justine Dkhar of Bharatiya Janta Party with a victory margin of 8181 votes.